 Another possible reason for your watermelon craving is a lack of vitamins, specifically vitamins A and C. Watermelon is packed with both of these essential nutrients, so eating watermelon or other plant foods can help to replenish your stores and make you feel better.

-If you find yourself wanting watermelon on a regular basis, it might be worth checking in with your doctor to see if you have any vitamin deficiencies.
+If you regularly want watermelon, it might be worth checking with your doctor to see if you have any vitamin deficiencies.

 3. You’re Stressed Out

 Stress can cause all sorts of weird cravings, and watermelon is no exception.
-When we’re stressed, our bodies release cortisol, which can lead to increased appetite and sugar cravings.
+When we’re stressed, our bodies release cortisol, leading to increased appetite and sugar cravings.

 Since watermelon has a lot of sugar (fructose), it stands to reason that we would crave it when we’re feeling stressed out or anxious.
 If you find yourself wanting watermelon more often than usual, take some time to relax and de-stress.
 Maybe try reading a book or taking a relaxing bath.